-This sequence, inspired by AES papers on statistical models to predict listener preference by Sean E. Olive, Todd Welti, and Omid Khonsaripour of Harman International, applies the Harman target curve for in ear headphones to a measurement made in SoundCheck to yield the predicted user preference for the device under test.
+This sequence, inspired by AES papers on statistical models to predict listener preference by Sean E. Olive, Todd Welti, and Omid Khonsaripour of Harman International, applies the Harman target curve for in-ear, on-ear and over-ear headphones to a measurement made in SoundCheck to yield the predicted user preference for the device under test.
 The measurements are made in SoundCheck and then saved to an Excel template which performs the necessary calculations to produce a Predicted Preference score using a scale of 0 to 100.
 The spreadsheet calculates an Error curve which is derived from subtracting the target curve from an average of the headphone left/right response.
 The standard deviation, slope and average of the Error curve are calculated and used to calculate the predicted preference score.
+The sequence also provides the option to recall data rather than making a measurement, which saves time for engineers who already have large quantities of saved data, and enables historical comparison with obsolete products.

 Over 150 people attended the Listen, Inc./G.R.A.S. headphone seminar in Seoul on Tuesday March 6th, where Steve Temme, Peter Wulf-Andersen, Dr. Sean Olive and Prof. Lee spoke to a packed room about headphone measurement, perception and design and tuning.
 It was a great event and exciting to meet so many of Korea’s top audio design engineers.
 Thank you for coming!
 And of course a huge thank you to our very special guest speakers, Dr. Olive and Prof. Lee.